aseure/blog/textbundles/2020-09-01 - Accepts or discards all changes on Git conflicts.textbundle/text.md

 When you are merging a branch, say `feat`, into the base branch on which you are currently working, say `master`, the command you would use is `git merge feat`.
 By doing so, git will produce a new commit on `master`.
 This commit will in effect be the top of the `master` branch, leaving the `feat` branch where it was.
 This may sound trivial but it has some importance.

 Now, let's imagine that your `feat` branch is conflicting with your base branch, and you would like to retain all the changes from `feat` no matter what.
-In that case, you can tell git to automatically deal with conflicts by accepting all `feat` changes with a `git merge -X theirs`.
+In that case, you can tell git to automatically deal with conflicts by accepting all `feat` changes with a `git merge -X theirs feat`.
 The extra _strategy option_ (`-X`/`--strategy-option`) we passed here indicates that all conflicts must be resolved by preferring the changes from the branch we are bringing in, in other words, _their_ changes.

 This should come to no surprise but you can get the opposite behaviour by preferring the changes from the base branch using the `-X ours` strategy option.
 In that case, because the changes of the currently checked out branch are preferred, those are considered as _our_ changes, as opposed to the changes from the branch we are bringing in.